 qualitative simulation.

 Because most issues are quite complex, it is unlikely that all risks will be identified.
 There will usually be some risks that will only be identified following an incident.
-Although the information provided by e-Navigation systems greatly enhances the real time information available to the user, e-Navigation systems are complex and add additional potential for failures or weaknesses as identified in Table 1.
+Although the information provided by systems within e-Navigation greatly enhances the real time information available to the user, the level of integration of such systems may be complex and add additional potential for failures or weaknesses as identified in Table 1.
+It must also be borne in mind that not all information transmitted via an e-Navigation infrastructure will be able to be displayed on some ship systems nor understood by navigators (e.g. virtual aids to navigation).

 Results